Upgrading

 Upgrading from 0.7.1 or earlier

-1. License change
+License change (PolyForm Noncommercial)

 From 0.10.0, Hicortex is licensed under the PolyForm Noncommercial License 1.0.0 instead of MIT.
 Versions ≤ 0.7.1 published to npm remain MIT-licensed — the license change only applies to 0.10.0 and later.

-- Personal and noncommercial use — free, no key needed, no feature limits.
+• Personal and noncommercial use — free, no key needed, no feature limits.

-- Commercial use (for-profit business, client work, product that generates revenue) — requires a per-seat license.
+• Commercial use (for-profit business, client work, product that generates revenue) — requires a per-seat license.
 Contact hicortex.gamaze.com.

-2. Per-install auth token
+Per-install auth token

-5. New since 0.7.1: two more agent harnesses
+New since 0.7.1: two more agent harnesses

 Capture architecture change (0.9.0)

-If you upgraded from 0.4.x–0.7.x client mode (which ran local LLM distillation before POSTing to the server), the 0.9.0+ client no longer needs a local LLM.
-The nightly job now denoises locally and POSTs to /distill — the server handles all LLM work.
+If you upgraded from a 0.4.x–0.7.x client mode (which ran local LLM distillation before POSTing to the server), the client no longer needs a local LLM.
+It denoises locally and POSTs to /distill — the server handles all LLM work.
+Remove llmBackend, llmModel, and related keys from your client ~/.hicortex/config.json if you no longer want a local LLM.
+The server must be running 0.9.0+ to handle /distill requests.

 Commercial licensing